nzfeng/signed-heat-python/README.md

 * [nanobind](https://nanobind.readthedocs.io/en/latest/)
 * [signed-heat-3d](https://github.com/nzfeng/signed-heat-3d)

 You may need to install Boost since `signed-heat-3d` depends on [`amgcl`](https://github.com/ddemidov/amgcl), which depends on Boost.
-Boost can be installed on macOS using `brew install boost`, and the necessary modules on Ubuntu using
+Pip-installing `signed-heat-3d` should download Boost if it is not found on your system; Boost can also be installed on macOS using `brew install boost`, and the necessary modules on Ubuntu using
 ```
 sudo apt-get -y update
 sudo apt-get -y install libboost-dev libboost-test-dev libboost-program-options-dev libboost-serialization-dev
 ```
-Windows users should follow the instructions on the [Boost website](https://www.boost.org/releases/latest/).
+Windows users would follow the instructions on the [Boost website](https://www.boost.org/releases/latest/).

 ## Demo program